Keyboard shortcuts

 Commands

-Releasaurus provides two main commands that work together to create a safe, reviewable release process.
-This two-stage approach ensures that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.
+Releasaurus provides commands for release automation and inspection to create a safe, reviewable release process.
+The goal is to help ensure that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.

 Command Overview